nv-legate/legate.core/examples/hello/examples/variance.md

 on cost heuristics and partitioning constraints.
 An input and output array are added.
 The most critical step here, though, is the alignment of the input and output.
-Since we want to an elementwise operation, we need the input and output partitions to be aligned.
+Since we want to do elementwise operations, we need the input and output partitions to be aligned.
 This expresses an auto-partitioning constraint.
 Finally, the task is enqueued by calling its `execute` method.